howard-stearns/x-grid/README.md

 The multi-user capability is provided by a very tiny nodejs server in app.js.
 Just run `node app`.
 No other libraries are needed.

-It's against my religion to not include a test suite, but I'm not about to try to define an in-browser test suite for a multi-user asynchronous app without a third-party library (like jasmine, for example).
+It's against my religion to not include a test suite, but since no third-party library (e.g., jasmine) may be used in the browser in this exercise, and asynchronous in-browser testing is fairly involved, I'm assuming that's out of scope.